JuraszekL/OTC_Project/README.md

 - **SDCard_Task**

   The task is used to initialize SD Card peripherals and mount file system within the card.
 When it's done, the task deletes itself.
 The SD Card is used to store images for weather icons.

+- **PWM_Task**

+  The task is used to perform any operation related to buzzer.
+It recieves requests to play simple sound, then executes the sequence stored in flash.

 ## Most important functions